http_param

 Rule writers can access the value of a specific HTTP parameter with the http_param sticky buffer.
 This buffer will contain only the value of the specified parameter.
 This option is perfect for when rule-writers want to match a particular parameter's value but aren't sure if that parameter is sent via the URI or the client body.

-The parameter value will be normalized like values are in http_uri and http_client_body.
+The parameter value will be URL decoded but not path normalized.
 The parameter name argument is case-sensitive by default, but Snort can be instructed to ignore case by adding ,nocase after the param name.

 For example, given a request like /food.php?favoriteFood=pizza, users can set the http_param argument to favoriteFood to look only at that param's value.